advimman/lama/README.md

     # LaMa generates random masks for the train data on the flight,
     # but needs fixed masks for test and visual_test for consistency of evaluation.

-    # Suppose, we want to evaluate and pick best models on 512x512 val dataset:
+    # Suppose, we want to evaluate and pick best models
+    # on 512x512 val dataset  with thick/thin/medium masks
+    # And your images have .jpg extention:

     python3 bin/gen_mask_dataset.py \
     $(pwd)/configs/data_gen/random_<size>_512.yaml \ # thick, thin, medium
     my_dataset/val_source/ \
     my_dataset/val/random_<size>_512.yaml # thick, thin, medium
+    --ext jpg

-    # So the generator will resize and crop val images and generate masks:
+    # So the mask generator will:
+    # 1. resize and crop val images and save them as .png
+    # 2. generate masks

     ls my_dataset/val/random_medium_512/
     image1_crop000_mask000.png